 - Registering and voting in local, state and national elections and encouraging others to do the same

-- Consider contacting your organization’s designated staff adviser (CLSI, ALANA, COVE, Office of the Chaplains, Shaw Wellness Institute, LGBTQ+ Initiatives, Fraternity and Sorority Advising, etc.) or the Center for Leadership and Student Involvement (if your activity is not affiliated with a recognized student organization or group) to schedule a meeting to discuss planning and logistics.
+- Consider contacting your organization’s designated staff adviser (OSI, ALANA, COVE, Office of the Chaplains, Shaw Wellness Institute, LGBTQ+ Initiatives, Fraternity and Sorority Advising, etc.) or the Office of Student Involvement (if your activity is not affiliated with a recognized student organization or group) to schedule a meeting to discuss planning and logistics.
 Your organization’s adviser may also be an academic department or other campus sponsoring organization.

 - Develop a comprehensive plan for the demonstration with your adviser

 - The purpose of the demonstration and intended outcomes

 - Whether there are there co-sponsors or external parties involved?